jgswift/persistr/README.md

 persistr makes the distinction between persistence implementations for objects based on signature criteria such as the presence of traits, interfaces, or even simply an individual class name alone

-When persistence is applied to an individual class, all inheriting class should naturally have the same extensions
+When persistence is applied to an individual class, all inheriting classes naturally have the same extensions by default

 The following is a default example with a blank model using an interface/trait pair signature (the interface is the distinct element by default)
 ```php